fedeghe/jmvp/sources/readme/README.md

 ```

 one of the most important principles about the _views_ in `MVP` is the definition of the interface methods of the view that will be used by the _presenter_ which plays a role or a mediator through the _model_ and the _view_.
-For example the _presenter_ using a method of that interface should be allowed to set an `handler` function for an even occurring somewhere within the _view_.
+For example the _presenter_ using a method of that interface should be allowed to set an `handler` function for an event occurring somewhere within the _view_.

 Let's suppose we need to enable the user to add a random number to the list (initially empty); this needs to be managed by the view itself, the view needs to provide a method in his interface to accomplish that:
 ``` js